Looking for a fun but simple Preschool Snowman Craft? Try this adorable paint stamped snowman craft!

-After the snowman circles have dried a bit, it’s time to decorate your snowman.
+After the snowman circles have dried a bit, it’s time to decorate your little snowman.

 Show your child the orange construction paper triangles that could be snowman noses, the googly eyes, buttons for the snowman, the fabric scarves, construction paper snowman hats and any other bits of decoration.

 Once you’ve completed the example snowman craft together, it’s time to set them loose!
-Let them decorate their own snowman.
+Let them decorate their own snowmen.

 However, if they are using way too much glue or misusing supplies, then I step in and use it as a teachable moment.